A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to the referee for carefully reading the manuscript and for valuable suggestions and comments, which helped improve and clarify it.
 The authors thank Massimo Meneghetti, Raphaël Gavazzi, Michaela Hirschmann, and Mireia Montes for their helpful discussions at various stages of the project.
 The computations were performed at the University of Geneva using Yggdrasil and Boabab HPC services.
 BB acknowledges the Swiss National Science Foundation (SNSF) for supporting this work.
 ML acknowledges the Centre National de la Recherche Scientifique (CNRS) and the Centre National des Etudes Spatiale (CNES) for support.
 MJ is supported by the United Kingdom Research and Innovation (UKRI) Future Leaders Fellowship `Using Cosmic Beasts to uncover the Nature of Dark Matter' (grant number MR/X006069/1).